 A Socially Distanced Day at the Museum

 Museums are nice for a lot of different reasons, one of them being that there’s usually plenty of space to maintain the recommended six-foot distance from others.
 Museums in New Orleans are currently open, though attendance is limited for safety purposes, so purchasing tickets in advance is recommended.
 History buffs will love the National WWII Museum.
 The New Orleans Museum of Art offers a stunning collection of art from all around the world.
 And the Ogden Museum of Southern Art boasts multiple floors of work by local and regional artists, including several LGBTQ artists.

 Hit the Bike Trails

 Biking is a healthy way to see all the different gay-friendly neighborhoods in the city.
 The Lafitte Greenway is a 2.6-mile bike and pedestrian trail that links Mid-City to Faubourg Treme and passes through native vegetation and urban gardens.
 The Wisner Bike Path extends nearly five miles across Bayou St. John and has plenty of shady spots to stop and relax.
 And Crescent Park in the Bywater offers a 1.4-mile trail that spans the Mississippi River offering stunning views of the city skyline and plenty of space to lay out.
 Check out this list of bike rental shops and bicycle tours.
 And here’s a bike itinerary for more serious cyclists.
-Don’t forget to wear a helmet (and a mask)!
+Don’t forget to wear a helmet!